-Begin studying for the ADX exam - Passing the ADX exam is a necessary step in the dispatch license process.
-It is an 80 question knowledge test administered by the FAA at testing centers across the USA for a fee of $160.
+- Begin studying for the ADX exam - Passing the ADX exam is a necessary step in the dispatch license process.
+It is an 80-question knowledge test administered by the FAA at testing centers across the USA for a fee of $160.
 We have a testing center right here in St. George, Utah, which you can use if needed.
 You must pass the ADX exam with a score of 70% or higher.
-We recommend downloading ADX exam prep software ASAP and begin studying as much as you can before your class date begins.
-Although it is not required to pass the ADX before class starts, several students have done so and it is extremely beneficial to have that behind them once class begins.
-We have two different exam prep software packages that we recommend to our students: Sheppard Air & Dauntless.
-They are both very different in their study approach styles.
-Take a look and determine which is best for you!
+We recommend downloading ADX exam prep software as soon as possible, and begin studying as much as you can before your class date begins.
+Although it is not required to pass the ADX before class starts, several students have done so, and it is extremely beneficial to have that behind them once class begins.
+We recommend using Sheppard Air.

 - Home Computer/Laptop/Tablet - For our classes, you will need a PC or tablet to use throughout the entire class.
 Make sure your device is not too old as our virtual classroom and flight planning platforms do require a more up to date operating system and system resources.
 You will also need access to a high-speed internet connection during the online portion of class.

 - Google/Gmail Account - If you do not already have one, we recommend creating a Google/Gmail account for our class.
 Many of our classroom and virtual hard drive access for files and assignments is done on various Google apps.
 It is free to create a new Google/Gmail account by clicking here.